* Updated October 13, 2020

 This issue can only be exploited by an attacker who has credentials with authorization to access the target system via RDP.
 Also, this issue is mitigated by the fact that the FireEye Agent analyzes more than just files.
 For example, an attacker can use this issue to transfer Mimikatz or a similar tool to the remote system.
 When the tool attempts to dump hashed credentials from the memory of the lsass process, however, the Agent Process Guard feature (if installed and enabled) can identify that activity.
 Similarly, the issue can be used to transfer a malicious Microsoft Office document, but the Agent Exploit Guard feature (which FireEye recommends) can detect the attack when the document is opened.

-While Proack disagrees with FireEye’s response (e.g., Exploit and Process Guard provided no protection when Mimikatz was used to dump hashes from lsass or when we created a Meterpreter session), a faster and easier solution would be:
+Proack disagrees with FireEye’s response (e.g., Exploit and Process Guard provided no protection when Mimikatz was used to dump hashes from lsass or when we created a Meterpreter session).

 Disable drive redirection entirely through Group Policy.